xan1242/NFSU-XtendedInput/README.md

 You may remap the buttons in the configuration file (NFSU_XtendedInput.ini), however as of now there is 1 limitation: you may only assign 1 button to an event.
 Refer to the EventReference.txt file to see what's available.

+### About in-game controller settings menu (UG1 only)

+You can also remap the buttons via the in-game settings menu.
+Keep in mind that you'll only be able to remap the buttons visible in that menu (you will not be able to remap FE events).

+It does NOT block duplicate mappings, so you *can bind multiple actions to 1 button*.

+For keyboards: only the Primary map is bindable and supported.
+This is subject to change in the future when secondary maps become possible.

+For controllers: you may also bind only Primary maps, except for: Steering, Throttle and Brake.
+Secondary maps for those actions are their digital counterparts exclusively, so they will only respond to buttons.
+Primary maps for those actions are exclusively analog, so they will only map to analog axis.

+To unbind any button: activate an action for rebinding and then press F5.
+As F5 is the "unbind" button, it is not bindable via the game unto itself.
+If you wish to bind it, you must edit the configuration file manually.

+Any changes made in this menu will be saved to the configuration file.

 Default controller button mappings are:

 ### Ingame